rajat965ng/OpenWhisk/README.md

 - For each action invocation a Docker container is spawned, the action code gets injected, it gets executed using the parameters passed to it, the result is obtained, the container gets destroyed.

 ## Simple Interest Application
+- I've created a NodeJs based Simple interest calculator.
+  - It contains series of actions.
+    - f(x) to accept input.
+    - f(x) to calculate interest.
+    - f(x) to calculate amount.
+  - It contains a `manifest.yaml` file that act as a deployment descriptor for OpenWhisk.
 - Check out the code from 'https://github.com/rajat965ng/OpenWhisk.git'
 - cd sequence/ and follow README.md